embench/embench-iot/doc/README.md

 - `--builddir`: The programs are build out of tree, this specifies the directory in which the programs were built.
-It may be an absolute or relative directory name; if the latter, it will be relative to the top level drectory of the repository.
+It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `bd`.
 - `--logdir`: A log file is created with detailed information about the benchmark run.
 This specifies the directory in which to place the log file.
-  It may be an absolute or relative directory name; if the latter, it will be relative to the top level drectory of the repository.
+  It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `logs`.
 - `--logdir`: A log file is created with detailed information about the build.
 This specifies the directory in which to place the log file.
-It may be an absolute or relative directory name; if the latter, it will be relative to the top level drectory of the repository.
+It may be an absolute or relative directory name; if the latter, it will be relative to the top level directory of the repository.
 Default value `logs`.
 - `--target-module <target module>`: This mandatory argument specifies a python module in the [`pylib`](../pylib) directory with definitions of routines to run the benchmark.